MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 You can create new virtual applications or modify existing configuration settings for your site through the Azure portal (`manage.windowsazure.com`).
 To do this,

 1. Log in to the portal.
-1. Open your site settings
+1. Open your site settings.
 1. Select the **Configure** tab.
 1. In the **Configure** tab, modify your site to match the configuration settings of the application you're trying to deploy.
 In most cases, this is simply a matter of changing the .Net Framework Version, but in some cases this may also require you to add a new Virtual Application.

 ## ERROR\_EXCEPTION\_WHILE\_CREATING\_OBJECT

 Typically, this indicates an issue with validating the providers on the source.
 For instance, if you're trying to sync content from a source file share and you don't have access to the file share, you may see this error code.
-For these types of issues, ensure that you have access to all of the source data you would like to publish from.
+For such issues, ensure that you have access to all of the source data you would like to publish from.

 ## ERROR\_EXECUTING\_METHOD